 As you can see, there is really no shortage of things to do near Inverness.
 Basing yourself in the Highland capital gives you the opportunity to visit some of Scotland’s most beautiful and iconic landscapes and regions in a day – something you could never manage from Glasgow or Edinburgh.

-Next time you visit Scotland, consider spending a few days in Inverness and exploring northern Scotland from here!
+Next time you visit Scotland, consider spending a few days in the city and explore northern Scotland on day trips from Inverness!

 Pin me for later: